yota-na/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Which country do yo want to travel?　✈️

-# List of place
+# List of place　（It doesn't matter if it's the same）
-- mamemame saisai
-- Gusto
+-